DaanVanVugt/cv/index.md

     *[ITER Organization](http://iter.org/)*

     - Responsible for investigation of 3-D effects on Edge-Localized Modes (ELM) stability
-    - Located at multi-billion dollar [ITER](http://iter.org/) project, one of world's biggest experiments
+    - Located at multi-billion dollar [ITER](http://iter.org/) project, one of world's biggest scientific projects
     - Using numerical code PB3D, developed as part of my Ph.D. project (see [below](#PB3D_project))

 ----